styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-prismjs/README.md

 # gatsby-rehype-prismjs

-Adds syntax highlighting to code blocks in html files and GraphQL nodes using [PrismJS](http://prismjs.com/).
-This package is heavily inspired by [gatsby-remark-prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/), the difference being that we work on HTML instead of Remark.
+Adds syntax highlighting to code tags in HTML fragments using [PrismJS](http://prismjs.com/).
+This package is inspired by [gatsby-remark-prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/), the difference being that the content source is [HTML](https://www.w3schools.com/html/) instead of remark.

+This plugin is part of the *rehype* collection and intended to be used with [gatsby-transformer-rehype](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-transformer-rehype).

 ## Install